PHILOSOPHY OF EDUCATION

-Christ Prep is a University-Model School, which addresses two guiding principles: to ensure students have the opportunity to pursue high stankards of academic achievement and to preserve and strengthen God-ordained family relationships in which the Christian faith is most effectively fostered.
-Christ Prep provides an academically challenging education while integrating the home and school in the common goal of discipiling children.
+Christ Prep is a University-Model School, which addresses two guiding principles: to ensure students have the opportunity to pursue high standards of academic achievement and to preserve and strengthen God-ordained family relationships in which the Christian faith is most effectively fostered.
+Christ Prep provides an academically challenging education while integrating the home and school in the common goal of disciplining children.

 The diagram below compares the University-Model to traditional schools and homeschooling:

 On the left side of the diagram are the hours per week students are in a classroom guided by a professional teacher.
 Along the bottom are the ages of students up to 18, the co on age for high school graduation.
 The academic benefit of gradually preparing students for direct entrance into college versus an approach that requires significant adjustments is evident.

 More importantly, however, is our goal of helping preserve and strengthen the God-ordained family relationships in which the Christian faith is most effectively fostered.
 According to well-known pollster George Barna, the most critical period when 94 percent of all boys and girls come to a saving faith in Christ is before the age of 18; 90 percent before the age of 14!
 Only 6 percent will make that soul-saving decision between the age of 18 and their death.
 Since parents are the most influential factor in this decision, it is vital that models of education exist which recognize the significance of keeping parents involved with their children during the early, critical years of a child’s education.